Industrial Motor Health Tips | Modern Maintenance Solutions

 Parts and Problems

-Industrial electric motors may not have many parts, which makes each piece important.
-Generally, there are windings, stator, rotor, bearings, and a shaft.
-Keeping motors clean and debris free will increase its life cycle.
+Industrial electric motors do not actually have that many parts, but each part is obviously critical.
+Most motors contain windings, a stator (stationary part), a rotor (rotating part), end bearings, and a shaft.
+Keeping motors clean and free of debris will increase their life cycle.

-One way motors stay clean from outside sources such as dust and water is by selecting a motor housing with an internal protection (IP) rating.
+By design, motors stay clean from outside sources like dust and water when selected with a sufficient housing ingress protection (IP) rating.
 An IP rating has two numbers.
-The first number indicates what protection the housing provides against solids while the second number is for water.
+The first number indicates the housing protection rating against solid particulates, while the second number is the rating against liquid ingress.

-If motors are in a dusty or wash-down application knowing the motor's IP rating will be important.
-However, with or without an IP rating humidity, corrosion, and contamination can still occur.
-Often monitoring the temperature, and humidity of a motor's lubrication can indicate when a motor might require maintenance.
+If motors are in a dusty, harsh, or sanitary wash-down application, knowing the motor's IP rating will be important.
+However, regardless of that rating, humidity, corrosion, and contamination can still occur.
+Regular monitoring of the motor's temperature and humidity can indicate when maintenance might be required.

-While this might help, it is important to understand how humidity and temperature can affect lubrication.
-Some motors and bearing are considered lubricated for life and should be left alone.
-In fact, this can lead to increased wear and tear by damaging seals and over lubricating.
+While removing dust and dirt from the outside might help a bit, it is important to understand how humidity and temperature can affect the lubrication inside.
+Some motors and bearings are sealed, which means they are considered lubricated for life and should be left alone.
+In fact, you can accidentally cause increased wear and tear by damaging seals and over-lubricating.

 Motors and bearings that require lubrication will not only need a maintenance plan but should have proper documentation.
-Technicians, managers, etc. should have access to maintenance information.
-This should include any manual or data from the OEM on operation specification and maintenance.
+Technicians and managers alike should have access to maintenance information.
+This should include any manual or data from the OEM on operation specifications and maintenance.

 There are multiple ways to monitor lubrication.
 You can check filters for contamination before startup, or pressure, temperature, and flow sensors could provide information during operation.
 Many monitoring products offer a wide range of operations and applications so some sensors used on pumps or hydraulic applications may also work to monitor electric motors.

-Tip: Documenting common events or normal operation data is also important.
 Common data can establish a baseline and how factors change over time.
-This data can help pinpoint if something is a common or special occurrence.
+This data can help pinpoint whether something is a common or a special occurrence.

 Monitoring lubrication isn’t the only variable to ensure a healthy motor.
 Data such as vibration and non-lubricant temperatures can help monitor motor health.
 Also, having more data can provide accurate information for predicting maintenance, preventing failures, or troubleshooting motor problems.
 One way workers are able to monitor or troubleshoot motors or bearings is based on how they sound.